 Live events have always been a great way to meet potential customers.
 Event lead sources can include trade events, interviews, open houses, and conferences.
 After the pandemic, virtual events like online Q&As can be just as valuable.

-Anything your target audience can attend virtually or in person can become an event lead source.
+Anything your target audience can attend virtually or in person can become a valuable lead source.
 You can hand out business cards with links to contact forms or take down lead information directly.
-If you make yourself available during and after the event, you may even be able to convert a qualified lead into a customer then and there.
+If you make yourself available during and after the event, you may even be able to convert a qualified lead on the spot.

 How to identify priority lead sources

 With so many lead sources available to you, it’s unlikely they will all equally benefit your business.
-For that reason, investing equally in every lead source may stretch your marketing budget without getting results.
-The solution is to identify your priority lead sources and invest your resources there.
+For that reason, investing all your time and effort into every lead source may stretch your marketing budget without getting results.
+The solution is to identify your priority lead generation sources and invest your resources there.

 How to build strategies for every lead source

 Once you’ve identified the priority lead sources for your business, it’s time to strategize how you can make the most of them.
-Different lead sources require different approaches if you want to convert qualified leads into customers.
 The best way to create a strategy for each lead source is to consider the buyer’s journey.

-The buyer’s journey is the path a customer takes from first learning about your business to actually making a purchase.
+The buyer’s journey is the path a customer takes from first learning about your business to actually making a purchase and booking with you.
 Every lead source supports a unique buyer’s journey.
 For example, someone who found your company through a search engine will have a very different approach than someone who was referred by a friend.

 To build a successful strategy for a specific lead source, work your way through the buyer’s journey for that source: